cisagov/development-guide/CONTRIBUTING.md

 installed the prerequisites for your platform according to the [`pyenv` wiki page](https://github.com/pyenv/pyenv/wiki/common-build-problems).
-`Gnu-getopt` is generally included in the core utilities of most Linux distributions.
+`gnu-getopt` is generally included in the core utilities of most Linux distributions.

 On WSL you should treat your platform as whatever Linux distribution